 Dingle Way – 5 Day Self-Guided Walking Holiday

 The Dingle Way is one of Ireland’s premier long-distance walking trails and is along part of the Wild Atlantic Way.
 Taking in a distance of 179 km.
 The Dingle Way trail revelling to you some of the most startling scenery that you will find anywhere in the country.
 Walking the Dingle Way and you will encounter an array of archaeological monuments dating back from the Mesolithic Period of around 6000 BC.
-Standing stones; Ogham Stones and a multitude of beehive huts; evidence to its rich culture of a bygone age.
+Standing stones; Ogham Stones and a multitude of beehive huts; evidence of its rich culture of a bygone age.

 Tour Pricing & Dates